K. D. Ushinsky South Ukrainian National Pedagogical University: Institutes and faculties

-And 25+ other postgraduate specialization programs.

 Faculty and graduates

 Since its establishment the university has trained more than 100,000 specialists for the Ukrainian educational system and thirty other countries.
 Among its graduates and pedagogues are ministers, deputies of different levels, mayors, heads of large institutions, scientists and educators, directors of research institutes, schools, rectors of higher educational institutions, trainers and masters of sports, winners of Olympiads, recognized artists who made a contribution to the development of education and science worldwide.